ONSdigital/application-profile/csvw.md

 ### Required properties

 - `@context` It is a URL that points to the context in which the JSON-LD context for CSV-W is written.
 This is a required property.
-- TODO: Write this better as above.
-- `@language` is an object property which
+- `@language` is an object property which describes the default language for all literal strings within the metadata and tabular data.
 - `url` This is the URL of the CSV file that the metadata is describing.
 This is a required property, it can be a relative URL if the CSV and metadata are in the same location.
 - `tableSchema` This is the schema of the table, and contains the column definitions.
 This is a required property.
 - `columns` This is an array of column definitions.
 Each column definition should contain a `name`, `titles`, and `datatype` property.
 The `name` property is the name of the column in the CSV file, the `titles` property is the human-readable title of the column, and the `datatype` property is the data type of the column.